-A COM must define and assess both programmatic and individual student outcomes, including attainment of osteopathic core competencies and skills, to ensure that the COM meets GME readiness, including its DEI mission.
-Additionally, a, vision, and goals.
+A COM must define and assess both programmatic and individual student outcomes, including attainment of osteopathic core competencies and skills, to ensure GME readiness, including its DEI mission, vision, and goals, to the extent permitted by law.

-A COM must use the data from programmatic and individual outcomes to continuously improve all aspects of the COMand to meet its mission.
+A COM must use the data from programmatic and individual outcomes to continuously improve all aspects of the COM and to meet its mission.

-Element 11.1: -Program Assessment (CORE)
+Element 11.1: Program Assessment (CORE)

-A COM must connect its conduct learning outcomes assessment outcome assessments that connect to its program mission, goals, and objectives to continuously improve the educational quality of its osteopathic medical education program.
+A COM must conduct learning outcome assessments that connect to its program mission, goals, and objectives to continuously improve the educational quality of its osteopathic medical education program.